brunomillerps/customer-statement-processor/README.md

 ### Output report

-An `/report` directory will be created withing files in it containing the validations of each statement proccessed, following the same file extension.
+A `/report` directory will be created withing files in it containing the validations of each statement proccessed, following the same file extension.

 ## Application decisions